CHRONIC PAIN CHAMPIONS

 Inactivity reduces our functional ability and decreases our strength and stamina.
 It also prevents us from getting involved in the social, leisure, and work activities we enjoy.

-Pacing/moderation has become a common tool for people living with chronic pain to help provide them with balance.
+Pacing/moderation has become a helpful tool for people living with chronic pain to help provide them with balance.
 It includes setting time limits, slowing down (start low, go slow), breaking up tasks, and taking frequent short breaks.

 But be careful not to let pacing become an excuse for not being active or avoiding pain.
 Doing so can add more focus to the pain, worsen symptoms, and reduce physical stamina.